xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-listeners-test-hooks/setup-teardown-manual.png" alt="setUp and tearDown in manual view" width="100%">

-> The setUp/tearDown methods might have an **Error** status if any issue occurs during their execution.
-The possible exception is when the **AssertionError** Class is used, or the methods are skipped.
+> The setUp/tearDown methods might be marked as **Error** if any issue occurs during their execution.
+The possible exception is when the **AssertionError** class is used, or if the methods are skipped.

 ### Add setUp and tearDown in the script view of a test case